Kezzryn/Advent-of-Code/2015/README.md

 - String parsing, and comparison of represenation vs storage lengths.
 - Straight forward solution using language functions Regex.Escape() and Regex.Unescape()

+Day 9 - All in a Single Night
+- Travelling saleman problem.
+And hey!
+I can use my unused code from 2022 Day 16 for this.
+- Simple dictionary with Branch and bound.
+I need to figure out a better function for bounding on Max.